foundersandcoders/fizzbuzz/README.md

 ## Defining the problem

-Before we start, and for the ones who are not familiar with the FizzBuzz problem, the idea is to display integers from 1 to 100, but
+Before we start, and for the ones who are not familiar with the FizzBuzz problem, the idea is to display numbers from 1 to 100, but

 - for multiples of 3 we will display the word **Fizz** instead of the integer,
 - for multiples of 5 we will output **Buzz** instead of the integer and